weyniis/dev/README.md

-This software is under development still got a lot improvement.. follow on my discord to get update on this project
+This software is under development. follow on my discord to receive notify on this project

 ### How to install and run Steam Refreshing Kuasa Bulan